 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- You would normally need a Higher National Certificate (HNC), Higher National Diploma (HND) or degree in a subject such as measurement and control engineering or electrical or electronic engineering.
+You would normally need an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10) in a subject such as measurement and control engineering or electrical or electronic engineering.
 Qualifications in other branches of engineering or in physics may be acceptable.

 Many control and instrument engineers work for companies which design and develop equipment.
 Others work for the companies which use the equipment, for example in the chemical and biochemical industries, aerospace, power generation, robotics, general manufacturing and oil and gas.